carlos-molina/contraval/README.md

   humans responsible for coding the smart contract, for example, in Solidity language.

+- **Mapping errors:** They are introduced by the humans responsible for mapping design into implementation.

-Both types of errors are hard to avoid unless a rigorous approach to validate the smart contract is taken.
+These types of errors are hard to avoid unless a rigorous approach to validate the smart contract is taken.